InnerSourceCommons/innersourcecommons.org/content/en/about/board/_index.md

 {{< /board-member >}}

 {{< board-member name="Georg Grütter" image="/images/about/Georg_Grutter.jpeg" style="bg-light" >}}
 Georg Grütter is a social coding evangelist and developer advocate at Bosch.IO.
 He co-founded and led the first InnerSource community at Bosch.
 Georg is a passionate software developer with over 30 years of experience.
 Previously, he held various positions and roles at Bosch, Line Information, the Zurich System House, and DaimlerChrysler.
-Georg has created two open source projects, who also loves photography and chocolate.
+Georg has created two open source projects, and also loves photography and chocolate.
 {{< /board-member >}}

 {{< board-member name="Yuki Hattori" image="/images/about/Yuki_Hattori.jpg" >}}